astronomer/docs/astro/best-practices/deploy-with-api.md

 - An image-only deploy
 - A DAGs-only deploy

 Then, the guide shows you the recommended way to combine these three automated processes to create a script with conditional logic that can automatically deploy code to Astro, depending on which types of files change in your Astro project.
-These examples are bash scripts that use Docker to build the image, but you can use a similar tool like [kaniko](https://github.com/GoogleContainerTools/kaniko).
+These examples are bash scripts that use Docker to build the image.
 You can also use a different scripting language, like Python, instead of bash.

 ## Feature overview